MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Phone: (573) 751-6387

 Note that an approved notary public must notarize all mail requests on the same date as the application.
 Furthermore, in-person requests for divorce records are processed during business hours: 9:00 a.m. – 4:00 p.m.
 CST on Monday through Friday.
-Same-day processing is possible for applications received before 3:00 p.m CST.
+Same-day processing is possible for applications received before 3:00 p.m.
+CST.

 Are Missouri Birth Records Public Information?

-Certified birth records are available to the persons named on the birth record and other persons as determined by statute.
+No. Certified birth records are only available to the persons named on the birth record and other persons as determined by statute.
 Also, interested members of the public may obtain an annual list of persons born in Missouri counties from the DHSS.
 This list generally contains the persons' names, dates of birth, and mothers' names.

 How Do I Obtain Missouri Birth Records?